mal5482/2018CS109A_FinalProject_G18/index.md

 The aim of the Alzheimer’s Disease Neuroimaging Initiative (ADNI) study is to track the progression of the disease over different disease stages.
 The study has **four phases**: **ADNI 1** (five years since 2004), **ADNI GO** (two years since 2009), **ADNI 2** (five years since 2011), and **ADNI 3** (five years since 2016).
 ADNI 1 is the earlies phase.

 **We originally included ADNI1, ADNIGO and ADNI2 population.
-After data cleaning, the participants in our final study population that meets the inclusion criteria were all recruited into the ADNI study at ADNI1 phase.**
+After data cleaning, the participants in our final study population were all recruited into the ADNI study at ADNI1 phase.**

 ## Motivation of Study
 **Early diagnosis** of **AD** or **MCI** is really important in the following aspects.